Lancer is available ( Updated 11-25-2022 )

 Sweet Lancer was picked up as a stray by Animal Control.
 He was non weight bearing on his front left leg and seemed to be in a lot of pain.
 The shelter had an X-ray done to check out the leg.
 The radiographs showed multiple fractures of the Ulna and of the Radius.
 The shelter sent an email out saying that this dog had to be rescued by 4pm.
 At first glance, we didn't think we could take on yet another complicated medical case, but we also couldn't stand the thought of Lancer being euthanized and we sent a volunteer transporter out to pick him up.
 Lancer went straight to our vet where his X-rays were evaluated and it was decided that the best outcome for him would be amputation, as his fractures were displaced and pretty old.
 (His leg had been left broken and mangled for some time.)
 We can't imagine how painful this was for him, but you’d never know it based on his personality. 💙

-Lancer is now fully recovered from his surgery, can get up and down stairs, gets along with large and small dogs, and enjoys zoomies more than just about anything.
-This cutie can be shy of new people (especially men) at first, but once you build trust he'll follow you to the ends of the earth (to ask for belly rubs).
+Lancer is now fully recovered from his surgery, can get up and down stairs, gets along with large and small dogs, and enjoys zoomies and playful dogs more than just about anything.
+This cutie is shy and timid around new people (especially men) at first, but once you build trust he'll follow you to the ends of the earth (to ask for belly rubs).
 He can be more scared of children, although he has lived with them and currently lives with them in his foster home, but doesn’t interact with them (by choice).
 When they get too rambunctious, he just removes himself.
-Lancer is a gentle soul who can’t wait to find his forever family!
+Lancer is a gentle soul who can’t wait to find his forever family.